 Additionally the Jersey Institute of Law offers on-Island law degrees and higher level accountancy (and similar) qualifications are available through on-Island training providers.

-For more information on the education system in Jersey and school contact information, please see our Education in Jersey - useful information guide or drop us an email to email@example.com.
-You can also find out more information on Moving to Jersey on our Key Information pages /or/ by visiting Moving to Jersey on the gov.je website.
+For more information on the education system in Jersey and school contact information, please see our fact sheet Education in Jersey /or/ drop us an email to firstname.lastname@example.org.
+You can also find out more information on moving to Jersey on our Key Information pages.